GIScience/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex1_.md

 ### 4. Digitise

 - Take a photo of your map.
-Please take a look at our [help page](https://sketch-map-tool.heigit.org/help) for tips on how to take the picutre.
+Please take a look at our [help page](https://sketch-map-tool.heigit.org/help) for tips on how to take the picture.
 - Upload the photo or scan to the [Sketch Map Tool](https://sketch-map-tool.heigit.org/).
 - Download the results to the Sketch Map Tool.